 - Not pregnant or nursing

-- Understands the procedure and its risks and benefits
+- Understands the risks and benefits of the procedure

 To see what kind of results you can expect from breast augmentation, please view our before-and-after photos.

 Which Type of Implant is Right For You?

 The type of implant you choose will have a significant impact on your final results, and is one of the most important decisions to make when undergoing breast augmentation.
 Dr. Bottger will explain the pros and cons of each type of implant in detail and help you decide which option will best accomplish your goals.

 Due to the superior research and advanced technology available today, both saline and silicone breast implants deliver better results than ever before.
 The controversies associated with silicone breast implants in the early 90s have led to a greater focus on a product that is extremely safe.
 Dr. Bottger places the safety and well-being of his patients first, and only offers implants with a proven safety record and FDA-approval.

 - Filled with sterile salt water encased in silicone shell

 - FDA-approved for patients 18 and older